 Did You Know?

-Always trust your instict!
+- Always trust your instinct!
 If it sounds to good to be true, it probably is.

-Email, text messages, social media, dating apps (YES!
-Even dating apps) - are common
+- Scammers use e-mail, text, social media, dating apps (YES!
+Even dating apps)

 - NEVER give personal information or money to anyone claiming to be with a government